mooreniemi/mooreniemi.github.io/_posts/2016-09-08-more-recursion.md

 [t, 0]    [t, 0]
 ```

+The extra bookkeeping we're doing on line 13 that isn't encompassed
+directly by rule 4 could be posed as another sort of implicit rule we're
+relying on from the tree structure: every jump up adds one to the max
+subtree height.
+This saves us a whole other traversal just to assign
+depths to the nodes.

-The function returns as soon as we've rolled back up to `[f, 3]` on line
+Finally, the function returns as soon as we've rolled back up to `[f, 3]`
-6 because it fails the first part of our condition `l && r`.
-I think this
+on line 6 because it fails the first part of our condition `l && r`.
-function has a nice shape for recursion, and we can annotate it with those
+I think this function has a nice shape for recursion, and we can annotate
-observations:
+it with those observations:

 ```ruby
 def is_balanced?(root)